flightbridge/flightbridge/QUICKSTART.md

 };
 ```

-**Critical:** This must properly proxy POST requests for OAuth to work.

 ### Deployment Steps:
 1. Go to Cloudflare Dashboard → Workers & Pages
 2. Edit existing worker or create new one